Home

 Once Approved by the Family Court

 We will advise you once your property Settlement is approved and send it to you by email.
 Additional copies are provided to your Bank, Broker, or Conveyancer if required.
-We can Provide electronic certified documents
+We can provide electronic certified documents

 Relevant Legislation to Property Settlements in Consent Orders